Rania, Sirsa

 Rania is a city and a municipal committee in Sirsa district located on the upper bank of Ghaggar River in the Indian state of Haryana.
 Rania Town is a grain market in Sirsa district.
-Nearby cities to Rania includes Sirsa and Ellenabad.
+Nearby cities to Rania include Sirsa and Ellenabad.
 It shares its RTO office with Ellenabad which is also has its headquarters in Ellenabad.
 Earlier it was a part of Ellenabad subdivision but later carved out separately as a subdivision in Sirsa district of Haryana.
 It is at a distance of 22 km each from Sirsa and Ellenabad in opposite direction on Haryana State Highway 32A i.e. Bhambhoor-Jiwan Nagar Road which connects to Haryana State Highway 32 (Ellenabad-Dabwali Road) in Jiwan Nagar on one end and Haryana State Highway 23 (Sirsa-Ellenabad Road) in Bhambhoor on the other end.